Ascend/pytorch/README.md

 ## Reference Documents

-For more detailed information on installation guides, model migration, training/inference tutorials, and API lists, please refer to the [Ascend Extension for PyTorch on the HiAI Community](https://www.hiascend.com/software/ai-frameworks?framework=pytorch).
+For more detailed information on installation guides, model migration, training/inference tutorials, and API lists, please refer to the [TorchNPU on the HiAI Community](https://www.hiascend.com/software/ai-frameworks?framework=pytorch).

 | Document Name                            | Document Link                                                                                                           |
 |------------------------------------------|-------------------------------------------------------------------------------------------------------------------------|